nerva-project/nerva-docs/docs/guides/cli.md

 **nervad** is the NERVA daemon.
 This is your node, your connection to the NERVA network. nervad manages your network connections, the blockchain and is the software you can use to mine.

-**nerva-wallet-cli** is the wallet program for NERVA. nerva-wallet-cli manages your balances, accounts and transfers of funds. *In order to make use of the wallet, nervad must also be running.*
+**nerva-wallet-cli** is the wallet program for NERVA. nerva-wallet-cli manages your balances, accounts and transfers of funds. *In order to make use of the wallet, nervad must also be running, unless you point it at a remote node* (more on that later).

-There are other programs which are part of NERVA, but these are only used in specific circumstances.
+There are other programs which are part of NERVA, such as nerva-wallet-rpc and the blockchain utilities, but these are only used in specific circumstances.

 To get these programs, open the [NERVA downloads page][nerva-downloads-link] and download the latest CLI files for your operating system.
-Optionally, you can also download the quicksync file that will allow you to quickly synchronize with NERVA network.
-Then follow the instructions below for your specific operating system:
+Optionally, you can also download the `quicksync.raw` file published alongside each release, which will let you synchronize with the NERVA network much faster than downloading the chain block by block.
+Then follow the instructions below for your specific operating system.

 <hr>

 ## Getting started: Windows

 1. Open your Downloads folder and extract the contents of `nerva-vx.x.x.x_windows-x64.zip` into a new folder.
 You can move this new folder wherever you'd like NERVA to be stored on your computer (for example, on your desktop) or just leave it where it is.
+A 32-bit build is provided for very old hardware.

 2. (Optional) Move the `quicksync.raw` file we downloaded earlier into your NERVA folder.